West Virginia Wesleyan College: Academics

 Approximately 80% of West Virginia Wesleyan's faculty have earned doctorates or comparable terminal degrees within their field.
-The student-faculty ratio is 14 to 1, with an average class size of 19.
+The student-faculty ratio is 11.6 to 1, with an average class size of 15.

 Campus

-The campus boasts 23 major buildings of Georgian architecture, a legacy of the presidency of Stanley H. Martin (1957–1972).
+The campus boasts 23 major buildings of Georgian architecture.
 The grounds are situated in a park-like setting of more than 100 acres.
-The campus also hosts a variety of local flora, such as white oak and spruce trees, dogwoods, laurels, and rhododendrons.
-Some of the recognizable buildings on campus are the Lynch-Raine Administration building, Annie Merner Pfeiffer Library, Reemsnyder Research Center, and Wesley Chapel, which is the highest capacity chapel in West Virginia.

 Student life

-Wesleyan has retained its residential character; about 90% of the students live on campus, due to its inclusive campus housing policies.
+Wesleyan has retained its residential character; about 90% of the students live on campus.

 There are 21 NCAA Division II sports teams, and 70 clubs and organizations.

 The college's athletics teams are the Bobcats, which compete in the NCAA Division II Mountain East Conference, of which it was a founding member in 2013.
 The Bobcats were former members of the West Virginia Intercollegiate Athletic Conference (WVIAC), having been recognized as having the top athletic program in the WVIAC.by winning, over 151 conference championships and earning a conference dominance of 18 Commissioner's Cups during the past 20 years and eight Presidents' Cups in 14 years.
 Each year, Wesleyan's 21 NCAA II teams successfully compete at the regional and national levels.
-Wesleyan also ranks fifth among all NCAA II schools in the number of Academic Achievement Award winners.

-The Greek system was initiated on campus in 1925, when the Board of Trustees authorized the establishment of two sororities and three fraternities.
-The four Panhellenic-affiliated sororities are Alpha Gamma Delta, Alpha Delta Pi, Alpha Xi Delta, and Zeta Tau Alpha.
-The five Interfraternity Council-affiliated fraternities are Alpha Sigma Phi, Chi Phi, the Kappa Alpha Order, Theta Chi, and Theta Xi.
-There are also many additional organizational brotherhoods, sisterhoods, and honorary groups on campus including Alpha Phi Omega, Alpha Psi Omega, Beta Beta Beta, Kappa Phi, Mortar Board, Omicron Delta Kappa, Phi Alpha Theta, Phi Mu Alpha Sinfonia, Sigma Alpha Iota, Sigma Tau Epsilon, Sigma Tau Delta, and Sigma Theta Epsilon.
+The Greek system was initiated on campus in 1925, and many fraternities and sororities have been founded since.

-Wesleyan students are highly active in community engagement projects.
-Some 87% of students participate in community service through the Center for Community Engagement and Leadership Development (CCE).
-The CCE has been recognized on both a state and national level for its community service endeavors.
+Some Wesleyan students participate in community service through the Center for Community Engagement and Leadership Development (CCE).
 Students in the CCE also organized the first collegiate Jump Rope for Heart events in the United States.